Dutch similar to English

 Dutch is part of the Indo-European Language Family and is considered to be a West Germanic language, together with English, German, Afrikaans, Yiddish, Luxembourgish, Frisian (yes, that other language they speak in The Netherlands), and Scottish.
 At the same time, West Germanic has strong similarities to North Germanic which includes languages such as Danish, Norwegian and Swedish.

 The earliest Dutch dates back to the 6th century and modern Dutch is currently spoken by approximately 23 million people in the world.
 The word “Dutch” comes from the word “Deutsch” in modern German, and up until the 16th century, “Dutch” was used to refer to any Germanic language (which is why German speakers in Southeastern Pennsylvania are still called the Pennsylvania Dutch).
-The Dutch refer to their own language as “Nederlands”, with the standard language being split into hundreds of various dialects.
+The Dutch refer to their own language as “Nederlands”, with the standard language being split into hundreds of various dialects

 Of all West Germanic languages, English, Dutch (and Frisian) are considered to be most similar.
 Both languages have abandoned the grammatical case system which German still uses, tenses and verb conjugations follow some of the same patterns, and vocabulary knows tons of similarities, which is exactly what we will focus on in this article.